Panel discussion with Julia Black, Başak Çalı, Laurent Muschel, Tankred Stöbe, and Ralph Wilde

 This debate will focus on policy responses to deadly sea and land crossings in Europe.
 Why has the issue of deadly crossings faded from the European public agenda?
 Are people becoming indifferent to these catastrophic deaths?
 Has this “normalisation” led to a policy impasse?

-Julia Black is a Master of International Affairs student at the Hertie School of Governance.
+Julia Black is a Master of International Affairs student at the Hertie School.
 She works as a Project Coordinator for the International Organization for Migration (IOM).

 Laurent Muschel has been Director for Migration and Protection in Directorate-General for Home Affairs, European Commission, since September 2013.
 Previously, he has been Deputy Head of Cabinet to Cecilia Malmström, Commissioner for Home Affairs and Jacques Barrot, Vice-President for Justice, Freedom and Security.
 He started his career as policy officer in DG Transport where he dealt with the European aviation market, he then became Assistant to the Director General for Energy and Transport and afterwards Head of Unit for “International energy relations”.
 He joined the European Commission in 1994 after studying Political sciences at Sciences-Po, philosophy at the Sorbonne and corporate finance in a French business school.